The Role of Therapy in Managing Age-Related Eye Conditions

 Eye Direction

 Psychologists take into consideration the direction of the gaze of someone’s eye whenever they are thinking.
 Looking at their right means that creative thoughts are dominating their minds.
-This behavior is a potential sign that someone might be planning something deceitful in several situations (e.g., creating their own stories or version of individual events).
+This behavior is a potential sign that someone might be planning something deceitful in several situations (e.g., creating their own stories or versions of individual events).

 Source: goodfreephotos.com

 On the other hand, looking at their left means that they are trying to remember or reminisce about some memories.
-Gazing at this direction indicates that what they’re about to say next is all based on facts and their realities.
+Gazing in this direction indicates that what they’re about to say next is all based on facts and realities.
 Take note, however, that when a person is left-handed, we should reverse the indicators.

 Eye Contact